 One such mutation affects the BTK gene.
 This gene is needed to help B cells grow and mature.
 B cells are a type of immune cell that makes antibodies.
 Immature B cells don’t make enough antibodies to protect the body from infection.

 THI is more common in premature infants.
-Babies normally get antibodies from their mother through the placenta during pregnancy.
+Babies normally get antibodies from others through the placenta during pregnancy.
 These antibodies protect them from infections once they’re born.
-Babies that are born too early don’t get enough antibodies from their mother.
+Babies that are born too early don’t get enough antibodies from their mothers.

 They include: